 Virtual Dimensions in TM1 and Planning Analytics allow you to use Attributes to create additional analytic capability.
 Here we briefly discuss what they are and then what you need to do to create them with code samples.

 What are Virtual Dimensions

-Virtual dimensions, or hierarchies, add analytic capability to TM1 cubes without changing the physical structure of those cubes by building structures from attributes that can be used just like physical dimensions.
+Virtual dimensions, or hierarchies, add an analytic capability to TM1 cubes without changing the physical structure of those cubes by building structures from attributes that can be used just like physical dimensions.
 For example, you could have attributes on a Customer dimension for Customer Type and Customer State and then add virtual dimensions for Customer Type and Customer State and then be able to analyse all three (Customer Type, Customer State virtual dimensions and the physical Customer dimension) as if the two virtual are physical dimensions.

 For a full explanation of virtual dimensions, sometimes called hierarchies, please see this post.

 Here is an example of an Employee State hierarchy on an Employee dimension.
 We will build this below.
-You can see the State hierarchy created as part of the Employee dimension and then the members of the hierarchy blow that.
+You can see the State hierarchy created as part of the Employee dimension and then the members of the hierarchy below that.
 Note as well the “Not Defined” member, which we identify as a blank substitute in the TI.

-How to a Create a Virtual Dimension
+How to Create a Virtual Dimension

 Check the TM1 Configuration file (tm1s.cfg) is configured to allow virtual dimensions.
 To do this add the following entry to tm1s.cfg:

 Ensure the relevant attribute for the virtual dimension exists, otherwise create it.

 Develop a TI process that does the following: